bhavitha-193/Docspot-Seamless-Appointment-Booking-For-Health/README.md

-# 🩺 DocSpot – Seamless Appointment Booking for Health
+# 🩺 DocSpot – Seamless Appointment Booking For Health

 **DocSpot** is a full-stack web application that simplifies doctor-patient interactions.
 Patients can register, view nearby doctors, book appointments, and manage profiles.
 Doctors can apply, manage appointments, and admins can review doctor applications.